notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/databases.md

 ## RDS Solution Architecture

 - We have our load balancer fronting multiple backend EC2 instances possibly into an Auto Scaling Group and they need to store and share the data somewhere.
-- It is a structured data without using EBS, EFS or EC2 Instance Store
+- It is a structured data which is not using EBS, EFS or EC2 Instance Store
 - They will be using a database.
 Relational database in this case, so SQL based
-- EC2 instances will be connecting to the database an doing read writes all at once.
+- EC2 instances will be connecting to the database and doing read/writes all at once.
 All EC2 instances will be sharing the same database in the backend

   ![RDS SOLUTION ARCHITECTURE](../images/RDS_Solution_Architecture.png)

 ## Amazon Aurora

 - Aurora is a proprietary technology from AWS (not open sourced)
-- Works same way as RDS and we have our EC2 onstances connecting directly into Amazon Aurora
+- Works same way as RDS and we have our EC2 instances connecting directly into Amazon Aurora

   ![AMAZON AURORA](../images/Aurora.PNG)